 Actually, that part has a medical purpose - the violent purging clears the body of worms and other tropical parasites which, without access to modern medicine, are difficult or impossible to remove otherwise.
-The drink itself is so potent because it not only contains the active drug DMT, but also ingredients called harmala alkaloids which are related to the molecules harmaline and harmine.
+The drink itself is so potent because it not only contains the active drug DMT (from psychotria viridis), but the other plants in the mixture (e.g. Banisteriopsis caapi) contain ingredients called harmala alkaloids which are related to the molecules harmaline and harmine.
 These molecules are a type of drug called monoamine oxidase inhibitors (MAOIs), and they prevent the DMT being metabolized.
 Without the harmala alkaloids, DMT is ineffective when taken orally, as the body breaks it down into inactive components too rapidly.

 Interestingly, harmine used to be called telepathine, because its use in native spirit rituals was (wrongly) associated with clairvoyance, precognition, telepathy, out-of-body travel, psychic diagnosis, psychic healing, and spirit communication.

 So why is DMT different from all the other hallucinogenic drugs?